yedivanseven/swak/README.md

 * Focus on writing small, configurable, modular, reusable, and testable building blocks.
 Then use the flow controls in `funcflow` to compose them into arbitrarily complex workflows, that are still easy to maintain and to expand.
-* Quickly set up projects on Google BigQuery and Google Cloud Storage, and efficiently download lots of data in parallel with `cloud.gcp`.
+* Quickly set up projects on Google BigQuery and Google Cloud as well as AWS object Storage, and efficiently download lots of data in parallel with the `cloud` sub-package.
 * Build powerful neural-network architectures from the elements in `pt` and train your deep-learning models with early stopping and checkpointing.
   From feature embedding, over feature importance, to repeated residual blocks,